Blake Lively Makes These Old Navy Jeans Look Like A Million Bucks

 Blake Lively may rule the red carpet in colorful couture gowns, but even that doesn’t mean she can resist the pull of Old Navy.

-The “Gossip Girl” actress stepped out Sunday in Long Island, NY wearing a spotless white blouse with a pair of $39.99 Old Navy “Rockstar 24/7” jeans.
+The “Gossip Girl” actress stepped out Sunday in Long Island, NY wearing a $315 white silk Frame blouse with a pair of $39.99 Old Navy “Rockstar 24/7” jeans.
 She accessorized with a slightly more out-of-reach Fendi bag that retails for a cool $2,300 and $455 Stuart Weitzman sandals.

 Below is a photo of the jeans, which are available in three different washes.